jwells131313/goethe/README.md

 ## Usage

-This package provides several useful threading and locking utilities for use in golang.
+This package provides several useful threading, locking and caching utilities for use in golang.
 In particular goethe (pronounced ger-tay) threads have thread-ids which can be useful for logging and in thread pools.